open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-planetapps.md

 In this section, we will practice uploading resources to the Planet.
 Although there are several kinds of resources, the majority of them are PDFs, mp3s, and mp4s.

-Here are three type of resources that you can download to your computer and then upload to your Planet.
+Here are three types of resources that you can download to your computer and then upload to your Planet.
 Right-click on each one of these links and save them to your computer.

 [PDF - "Feelings"](pdf/vi-feelings.pdf)
 [mp3 song - "Opposite Song"](music/vi-oppositesong.mp3)